 B7 crops up in every song at this level, it is that common especially as an alternative to a standard B chord which we won't be doing for some time (it's tough!).

-Please make sure these chords are sounding great AND you can play some songs with them before moving on to Level 8 and the big bad F barre chord- put the work in now and it will be much easier!
+Please make sure these chords are sounding great AND you can play some songs with them before moving on to my Improver Course and the big bad F barre chord- put the work in now and it will be much easier!

 Remember these top tips to make your chords sound great!